onehashai/onehash-connect/api_docs/writing-bots.md

 The long-term plan for this bot system is to allow the same `ExternalBotHandler` code to eventually be usable in several contexts:

-* Run directly using the Zulip `call_on_each_message` API, which is how the implementation above works.
+* Run directly using the Connect `call_on_each_message` API, which is how the implementation above works.
 This is great for quick development with minimal setup.
-* Run in a simple Python webserver server, processing messages received from Zulip's outgoing webhooks integration.
+* Run in a simple Python webserver server, processing messages received from OneHash Connect's outgoing webhooks integration.
-* For bots merged into the mainline Zulip codebase, enabled via a button in the Zulip web UI, with no code deployment effort required.
+* For bots merged into the mainline Connect codebase, enabled via a button in the Connect web UI, with no code deployment effort required.